 I work at the University of the West of England Bristol as the Director of Marketing and Future Students, which means part of my role is leading the teams who work with schools and colleges locally, nationally and internationally raising aspirations and awareness of opportunities available to all children.
 The Recruitment and Outreach team run the South Gloucestershire and Bristol Children’s University of which The Manor School is a member.

-As a Governor, I am a member of the Resources Committee which is responsible for supporting the school in identifying priorities around resource allocation be that monetary or staffing.
-I am also the link Governor for Special Educational Needs and Disability (SEND) where I hope to make an important contribution working with the school SEN Co-ordinator to make sure pupils with SEND get the help they need to access the curriculum and to participate fully in the life of the school.
+I am the link Governor for Special Educational Needs and Disability (SEND) where I hope to make an important contribution working with the school SEN Co-ordinator to make sure pupils with SEND get the help they need to access the curriculum and to participate fully in the life of the school.

 I feel that I am in a fortunate position in being a member of the Governing body and being able use my personal and professional skills to help guide the continual improvement of The Manor School for all children and look forward to continuing to make a positive contribution.